peeradonmoke2002/FRA502_HW_6703/README.md

 ```
 ![output2](images/output2.png)

-Based on the results after adding damping to the Hessian matrix with beta = 100.0 for the around step 1-2, we can see that f is decreasing from around 22 to 10.
-After that, around step 2-3, it overshoots from 10.169 to 10.316.
-This makes the results move to another basin and then try to converge with f around 4.974790, which is still a local minimum, not the global minimum.
+With damping (`beta = 100`) the Hessian is forced to be positive definite, so the iterates stop exploding.
+They still drift into a neighboring basin, though, and settle at a local minimum with `f ≈ 4.97`, far above the global optimum.

 ### Add Line Search with Armijo Backtracking
 To further improve the convergence of Newton's Method, we can add a line search with Armijo backtracking.
 This helps to ensure that each step taken by the algorithm results in a sufficient decrease in the objective function.